mnater/Hyphenopoly/docs/Config.md

 On the first run Hyphenopoly_Loader.js feature tests the client for support of **CSS-hyphenation** for each language in `Hyphenopoly.require`.

 The result of these tests is stored in `Hyphenopoly.cf` (cf = client features).
-Because these tests take some time and may cause a reflow of the document, Hyphenopoly_Loader.js can store their results and retrieve these stored results for other pages in the same browsing session.
+Because these tests may take some time and may cause a reflow of the document, Hyphenopoly_Loader.js can store their results and retrieve these stored results for other pages in the same browsing session.

-The test results are stored in sessionStorage to assure that the tests are rerun when the browser occasionally gets updated.
+The test results are stored in sessionStorage to ensure that the tests are rerun when the browser occasionally gets updated.

 Because the law in some countries require a user opt-in or opt-out or whatever if you store